Don's "Whom We Might Be" Story

 Shave

-Similar spellings of "Stave" / "Shade" / "Shane" / "Shake" / "Shack" / "Shaver" / "Schave" / "Shive" / “Shaw” / "Shadel" & others were sourced by me in the
+Similar spellings, such as "Stave" / "Shade" / "Shane" / "Shake" / "Shack" / "Shaver" / "Schave" / "Shive" / "Shaw" / "Shadel"

 Oxford Dictionary of British Family Names

-© 2016, Oxford University Press
+(©) 2016, Oxford University Press

-that contains more than 45,000 surnames
+which contains more than 45,000 surnames.

-from there they later reached the British Isles, occupying most of western Europe, creating the
+From there they later reached the British Isles, occupying most of western Europe, creating the

-they arrived there many millennia after it's
+they did arrive there many millennia after it's

 creation